Aldous Huxley was a twentieth century novelist best known for “Brave New World”

 1920: Birth of his only child Matthew Huxley.
 Traveled extensively in France, Italy and then India and the USA.

-1920’s: Worked in the Brunner and Mond chemical plant at Billingham in Teesside where he was to learn much of the technology that appeared in his novels.
+1920’s: Huxley worked in the Brunner and Mond chemical plant at Billingham in Teesside where he was to learn much of the technology that appeared in his novels.
 He also lived in Italy where he became a friend of D.H.
 Lawrence.

-1930: Huxley has dinner with the occultist Aleister Crowley in Berlin.
+1930: He has dinner with the occultist Aleister Crowley in Berlin.

 1931: Writes his most famous work “Brave New World” in four months.